elixirland/xlp-book-club-API/solution/README.md

 # Book Club API
-This is a Phoenix web application that serves as a public API for retrieving information about a collection of books stored in a database.
+This Phoenix web application serves as a public API for retrieving books from the book club's library.

 ## Getting started